 A new year comes with new recipes and where better to start than this tried and tested classic; the chocolate chip muffins.
 As always this recipe is easy, delicious and of course, vegan.

-Who doesn’t get all mouth drooling to see anything, and I mean ANYTHING literally, has got chocolate chips in it?
+Whose mouth doesn’t water at the sight of anything that has got chocolate chips in it?
 I bet no one.
-And today you are about to get your mouth watering over these fluffy, sweet, delicious vegan.
+And today you are about to get your mouth watering over these fluffy, sweet, and delicious vegan chocolate chip muffins.

-They are honestly one of the easiest and delicious muffin recipes that you can easily make at home while staying at home!
-I am very pleased to introduce you to this delicious muffin recipe as the first recipe of the new year!
+They are honestly one of the easiest and most delicious muffin recipes that you can make while staying at home!
+I’m very pleased to introduce you to this delicious muffin recipe as the first recipe of the new year!

 My first vegan chocolate chip recipe in Japan